jabbalaci/SpeedTests/README.md

 Note: CPython was the slowest :(

-Note: PyPy3 is fast and somparable to LuaJIT.
+Note: PyPy3 is fast and comparable to LuaJIT.

 [see source](python3)